cap-java/sdm/README.md

    > SDM supports secondary properties with data types `String`, `Boolean`, `Decimal`, `Integer` and `DateTime`.

 ## Support for Maximum allowed uploads
 This plugin allows you to customize the maximum number of uploads a user can perform.
 Once a user exceeds the defined limit, any further upload attempts will trigger an error.
 The error message shown to the user is also fully customizable.
+The annotation `@SDM.Attachments` should be used for defining the maximum upload limit and the error message.

 Refer the following example from a sample Bookshop app:
 -  maxCount: Specifies the maximum number of documents a user is allowed to upload.